 In other words you are more than a physical being.
 And your vagina and vulva are not just body parts that merely serve the purpose of procreation and sexual pleasure.
 They are also an important part of your emotional and psychological makeup.

 When we graciously invite and include the body’s innate wisdom in our search for healing, we are guaranteed to eventually decipher its hidden messages and turn what at first appeared to be a confusing mystery into a healing encounter with a deeper truth.
+This is one way the Female Sexual Pain Support Group at Pathway to Pleasure is different from other types of talk therapy or medical interventions.

 The Female Sexual Pain Support group is intended to be a sacred space for women to explore their full range of thoughts feelings and emotions in regard to the challenges they are facing with dyspareunia.